gnicol/GitSwarm/perforce_swarm/doc-ee/integration/azure.md

 On the sign in page there should now be a Microsoft icon below the regular sign in form.
 Click the icon to begin the authentication process.
 Microsoft asks the user to sign in and authorize the GitSwarm EE application.
-If everything goes well the user is returned to GitSwarm EE and is signed in.
+If everything goes well, the user is returned to GitSwarm EE and is signed in.